 — CMS Administrator Seema Verma

 The ban was deemed necessary shortly after the beginning of the COVID-19 pandemic in the U.S., as this new virus can put seniors’ lives in great danger.
-In fact, some of the most deadly coronavirus outbreaks have taken place in nursing homes due to neglect from staff members.
+In fact, some of the most deadly coronavirus outbreaks have taken place due to nursing home neglect from staff members.

 As part of its announcement, the agency gave new guidelines for how families can safely visit their loved ones who are living in nursing homes.